mainnet-cash/mainnet-js/README.md

     yarn api:build:server

+To install the requirements from project root:

+    yarn api:serve:install

-**Important:** The server automatically uses a [link](https://classic.yarnpkg.com/en/docs/cli/link)ed copy of `mainnet-js` in the project root directory.
-It is important to note that this is essentially a symlink version and removing `node_modules` on the server may attempt to delete the project root directory.
-To safely remove all packages from `generated/serve/node_modules/`, **mainnet-js** must be [unlink](https://classic.yarnpkg.com/en/docs/cli/unlink)ed first
+**Important:** The server automatically uses a [link](https://classic.yarnpkg.com/en/docs/cli/link)ed copy of `mainnet-js` referencing the project root directory.
+It is important to note that this is essentially a symlink version and removing `node_modules/mainnet-js/*` on the server may attempt to delete the project root directory contents.
+It is safe to remove `generated/serve/node_modules/`, but never attempt to remove the contents of `generated/serve/node_modules/mainnet-js/` without [unlink](https://classic.yarnpkg.com/en/docs/cli/unlink)ing first:

 ```
 # in ./generated/serve/